ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: EXPERIMENTAL RESULTS

 \end{Corollary} A proof directly follows from \Cref{thm:improvement_per_it} by setting $\theta=\pi/2$ and telescoping across $T$ iterations.
 This establishes that ConMeZO matches the worst-case convergence rate of MeZO, while Theorem \ref{thm:improvement_per_it} shows it can be significantly faster whenever momentum aligns better than chance with the gradient ($\cos^2(\rho_t)\gg 1/d$).

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

-In this section, we study the empirical performance and efficiency of the proposed ConMeZO method on a synthetic problem and LLM finetuning tasks with RoBERTa \citep{liu2019roberta} and OPT \citep{zhang2022opt} backbones.
-Our code will be open-sourced soon.
+In this section, we study the empirical performance and efficiency of ConMeZO on a synthetic problem and LLM finetuning tasks with RoBERTa \citep{liu2019roberta} and OPT \citep{zhang2022opt} backbones.
+Our code can be found at \url{https://github.com/LejsDeen/ConMeZO}.